 This is a medical research study.
-Your study doctors, [REDACTED]

-[REDACTED] from the UCSF Departments of Endocrine Surgery and Radiology will explain this study to you.
+Your study doctor, [REDACTED] and his associates from the UCSF Department of Radiology will explain this study to you.
 Medical research studies include only people who choose to take part.
 Please take your time to make your decision about participating.
 You may discuss your decision with your friends, family, and health care team.
 If you have any questions, you may ask your study doctor.